-4.1.
-In 2022 a review of the community forums received 70 responses to an online survey and responses from both the then Conservative and Liberal Democrat groups.
+- 4.1.
+In 2022 a review of the community forums received 70 responses to an online survey and responses from both the then Conservative and Liberal Democrat groups. - 4.2.

-- 4.2.
 As set out in 2.5 Your Merton identified a need to improve the routes for residents and other stakeholders to engagement the council. - 4.3.
-Further consultation with the current community forum chairs will take place as well as presentations to Forum meetings.
+Further discussion took place at the Wimbledon, Raynes Park, Mitcham and Morden Community Forum meetings.
+The proposals were considered by the Overview and Scrutiny Commission, the Merton Partnership Executive Board and the Joint Consultative Committee with Ethnic Minority Organisations. - 4.4.
+Feedback from all groups was broadly positive with a recognition that new approaches were needed to better engage residents.
+The Wimbledon and Raynes Park Community Forums have decided to continue additional meetings in the current format, managed by local councillors and the Raynes Park Association.